Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 where $\gamma_{\Delta L =2} = 2 \gamma_{\Delta L=2,+} + 2\gamma_{\Delta L=2,t}$.
-Note that the full Boltzmann equation for the number density $n_{B-L}$ also depends on the number densities of charged leptons, quarks and Higgs, which satisfy their own Boltzmann equations.
+Note that the full Boltzmann equation for the number density $n_{B-L}$ also depends on the number densities of charged leptons, quarks, and Higgs boson, which satisfy their own Boltzmann equations.
 The corresponding chemical potentials are all coupled by the sphaleron processes.
-A discussion of such `spectator processes' can be found in Sec.~\ref{sec:theoryLG} and in \cite{Buchmuller:2001sr,Nardi:2005hs,Garbrecht:2014kda}.
-They can affect the final \BL~asymmetry by a factor $\mathcal{O}(1)$.
+A discussion of such ``spectator processes'' can be found in Sec.~\ref{sec:theoryLG} and in \citet{Buchmuller:2001sr}, \citet{Nardi:2005hs}, and \citet{Garbrecht:2014kda}.
+They can affect the final $B-L$ asymmetry by a factor of $\mathcal{O}(1)$.

-Early studies of leptogenesis were partly motivated by trying to find alternatives to electroweak baryogenesis, which did not seem to produce a big enough asymmetry.
-Several extensions of the Standard Model with hierarchical heavy neutrino masses were found which could explain the observed value of the baryon asymmetry \cite{Langacker:1986rj,Luty:1992un,Gherghetta:1993kn}.
-At this time models with keV-scale light neutrinos were still considered.
-After washout processes were correctly taken into account, it was realized that for hierarchical mass matrices inspired by SO(10) GUTs neutrino masses below $1~\text{eV}$ were favoured \cite{Buchmuller:1996pa}.
-Subsequently, atmospheric neutrino oscillations were discovered, which led to a strongly rising interest in leptogenesis and a large number of interesting models (for reviews and references, see, for example \cite{Altarelli:2010gt,Mohapatra:2006gs}).
-The minimal seesaw model for leptogenesis contains two right-handed neutrinos \cite{Frampton:2002qc}.
-This class of models has recently been reviewed in Ref.~\cite{Xing:2020ald}.
+Early studies of leptogenesis were partly motivated by trying to find alternatives to electroweak baryogenesis, which did not seem to produce a large enough asymmetry.
+Several extensions of the standard model with hierarchical heavy-neutrino masses were found that could explain the observed value of the baryon asymmetry \citep*{Langacker:1986rj,Luty:1992un,Gherghetta:1993kn} At that time models with keV-scale light neutrinos were still considered.
+After washout processes were correctly taken into account, it was realized that for hierarchical mass matrices inspired by SO(10) GUTs neutrino masses below $1~\text{eV}$ were favored \cite{Buchmuller:1996pa} Subsequently, atmospheric neutrino oscillations were discovered, which led to a strongly rising interest in leptogenesis and a large number of interesting models; for reviews and references, see \citet{Mohapatra:2006gs} and \citet{Altarelli:2010gt}.
+The minimal seesaw model for leptogenesis contains two right-handed neutrinos \citep*{Frampton:2002qc}.
+This class of models was recently reviewed by \citet{Xing:2020ald}.